A-Graph: A Unified Graph Representation for Cross-Stack Cost Modeling: Case Study

 \subsubsection{Systolic Array}

-We implement weight-stationary systolic arrays with memory in this study for GEMM workloads, the core of AI.
-Each PE contains a multiplier, an accumulator, registers and extra control logic.
-Surrounding the PE array are FIFOs for synchronization, an output accumulator to accumulate partial sums across tiles, and three SRAMs for input, weight, and output.
+We implement several weight-stationary systolic arrays, with local buffers, for GEMM workloads.
+Each PE contains a multiplier, accumulator, registers and extra control logic.
+Surrounding the PE array are FIFOs for synchronization, an output accumulator for tiled partial sums, and three SRAMs for input, weight, and output buffers.

-Table~\ref{tab:sys_thr} shows the detailed array configurations, as well as the throughput, and the cost of compute and SRAM.
-The throughput is perfectly scaled up with 100\% array utilization, since the workload size increases proportionally to the array size.
-The cost of compute does linearly scale with the throughput due to a mixture of scaling to each module.
-For example, the PE array scales up quadratically with the array width/height, while the accumulator array scales up linearly.
-The cost of SRAM does not scale linearly, due to similar reasons.
-However, these results are queried from CACTI7~\cite{cacti7}.
-If other types of memory exist, users can flexibly switch to a different memory simulator.
+Table~\ref{tab:sys_thr} reports the array configuration together with the throughput and cost of both the compute array and the SRAM.
+At 100\% utilization, throughput and compute cost scale linearly with array size, since the GEMM workload grows in proportion to the number of PEs.
+The resulting memory cost is queried from CACTI7~\cite{cacti7}.

-\minisection{Array-size study.} Figure~\ref{fig:sys_array} shows the array scaling of systolic arrays.
-At smaller array sizes, the PE implementation outperforms the PE-Sub version in modeling accuracy.
-But at larger array sizes, the PE-Sub implementation outperforms. \textit{Such trade-offs between accuracy and array sizes suggest users to create an ensemble of module databases for different configurations to ensure accuracy.}
+Figure~\ref{fig:sys_array} shows the array scaling of systolic arrays.
+At smaller array sizes, the PE implementation outperforms the PE-Sub version in fidelity.
+But at larger array sizes, the PE-Sub implementation outperforms. \emph{Such trade-offs between fidelity and array sizes suggest that users create an ensemble of module databases for different configurations to ensure fidelity, supported through \name's flexibility and programmability.
+Moreover, \thiswork showcases programmability by sweeping across 4 total array and workload combinations, while more can be supported.} Though not included here, we use \thiswork to sweep thousands of configurations for accelerating LLMs and quantum error decoding, with costs validated against place-and-route within 15\% errors.